The Tits alternative for finite rank median spaces: Stabilisers of points in the Roller boundary.

+We now prove part~$(2)$.
 Since $\Om_1\cap\Om_2$ is inseparable, $\Om_1$ and $\Om_2$ are almost disjoint if and only if $\Om_1\cap\Om_2$ does not contain a chain of halfspaces diverging to $\xi$.
 By Lemma~\ref{Ramsey}, this is equivalent to $\Om_1\cap\Om_2$ being at uniformly bounded distance from $x$. \end{proof}

-Part~1 of Lemma~\ref{almost disjoint} is in general not an ``if and only if'' since UBS's can have finite measure.
+Part~$(1)$ of Lemma~\ref{almost disjoint} is in general not an ``if and only if'' since UBS's can have finite measure.
 An example appears in the staircase in Figure~3 of \cite{Fioravanti1}, where the UBS is given by the set of vertical halfspaces containing the bottom of the staircase.

 The inseparable closure of a chain of halfspaces diverging to $\xi$ is always a UBS and every minimal UBS is equivalent to a UBS of this form.
 However, not all UBS's of this form are minimal.
 For instance, consider the ${\rm CAT}(0)$ square complex in Figure~\ref{CSC with a flap}, which is a variation of the usual staircase with a one-dimensional flap.
 The inseparable closure of $\{\mf{h}_n\}_{n\geq 0}$ is not a minimal UBS, since it also contains all $\mf{k}_n$, while the inseparable closures of $\{\mf{h}_n\}_{n\geq 1}$ and $\{\mf{k}_n\}_{n\geq 1}$ are minimal.